sayanta01/JS/notes/fullstackopen/02-communicating-with-server/02-forms.md

   Filtering is done with the help of the array filter() method

 Controlled <input>
-- value prop (bound to state)
+- value={} - The input’s value comes from React state <!-- value prop (bound to state) -->
-- onChange handler (updates state on input)
+- onChange={} - Every time you type, it updates the state
-- state controls input value, not the DOM
+- State controls input value, not the DOM

 NB: When you are working on new functionality, it's often useful to "hardcode" some dummy data into your application Search Feature ℹ️ https://youtu.be/E1cklb4aeXA?si=UEgYTvzOEHs_wB3j Do Not Define Component in Another Component

 # Vocab
-Correspond - match
+Correspond - Match
-Concat - combine
+Concat - Combine
-Idiomatic - natural
+Idiomatic - Natural
-Derived ❌- obtain
+Derived ❌- Obtain